 1 Durham Cathedral

-Durham Cathedral - or, to give it its full title, The Cathedral Church of Christ, Blessed Mary the Virgin and St Cuthbert of Durham - is famous for its beautiful British Romanesque style architecture.
-Whether approached from the narrow streets of the Old City across Palace Green or from the banks of the River Wear over Prebend's Bridge, this UNESCO World Heritage Site is truly awe-inspiring.
-Completed between 1093 and 1133 (with a few 15th century flourishes), visitors enter the building by the 12th century northwest door once used by fugitives seeking sanctuary.
+Durham Cathedral - or, to give it its full title, The Cathedral Church of Christ, Blessed Mary the Virgin, and St. Cuthbert of Durham - is famous for its beautiful British Romanesque-style architecture.
+Whether approached from the narrow streets of the Old City across Palace Green or from the banks of the River Wear over Prebends Bridge, this UNESCO World Heritage Site is truly awe-inspiring.
+Completed between 1093 and 1133 (with a few 15th-century flourishes), the building is entered by the 12th-century northwest door once used by fugitives seeking sanctuary.

 Location: The College, Durham